alonzi/star_wars_power_rankings/README.md

 1. Star Wars: The Empire Strikes Back
 2. Star Wars: A New Hope
-4. Rogue One: A Star Wars Story
+3. Star Wars: Return of the Jedi
-5. Star Wars: Return of the Jedi
+4. Star Wars: Revenge of the Sith (with H. Christensen on mute as Anakin Skywalker)
-6. Star Wars: Revenge of the Sith (with H. Christensen on mute as Anakin Skywalker)
+5. Star Wars: Revenge of the Sith (as released in the theatre)
-7. Star Wars: Revenge of the Sith (as released in the theatre)
+6. Solo: A Star Wars Story
-8. Solo: A Star Wars Story
+7. Star Wars: The Force Awakens
-9. Star Wars: The Force Awakens
+8. A Phantom Menace
-10. A Phantom Menace
+9. Rogue One: A Star Wars Story **I didn't care for Rogue One**
-11. Star Wars: Attack of the Clones
+10. Star Wars: Attack of the Clones
-12. Star Wars: The Last Jedi / Star Wars: Rise of Skywalker
+11. Star Wars: The Last Jedi / Star Wars: Rise of Skywalker

 ## Discussion